KCNH1-related disorders: Cause

 The majority of KCNH1-related disorders are caused by heterozygous missense mutations in the gene KCNH1.
 The majority of known individuals have a de novo mutation, while some are due to parental inheritance.

+TBS is caused by pathogenic variants (GRCh38): 1:210,678,313-211,134,147.
+It has an autosomal dominant transmission, however affected individuals are not known to reproduce, so all reported cases have been caused by de novo mutations or transmission from a mosaic parent.

+KCNH1

 The gene KCNH1 (also known as Eag1, OMIM* 603305), mapping to 1q32.2, encodes for the voltage-gated potassium ion channel Kv10.1, which is expressed in the central nervous system, particularly in the cerebral cortex, hippocampus, and cerebellum, and at lower levels in white matter and other brain regions.
 It is assumed that Kv10.1 in neurons is a homotetramer.
 Kv10.1 is thought to be important for setting baseline membrane potential, shaping presynaptic action potentials, and influencing the release of neurotransmitters.
 Activation of Kv10.1 leads to a presynaptic outward-rectifying, largely non-inactivating, hyperpolarizing potassium current.

 Almost all missense mutations observed in individuals with KCNH1-related disorders are observed to cause the channel to open at more hyperpolarized voltages, and are categorized as gain-of-function mutations.

 Kv10.1 has also been shown to play a role in cilia disassembly prior to mitosis, suggesting that some symptoms may be caused by channel hyperactivity leading to altered signaling pathways involved in morphogenesis, such as the sonic hedgehog pathway.

 Diagnosis

 Diagnosis of KCNH1-related disorders is challenging as there are great variations in the clinical presentation of symptoms and age of seizure onset.
 Individuals with all or a subset of known symptoms can only be diagnosed with a KCNH1-related disorder following genetic sequencing and identification of a pathogenic, likely pathogenic, or variant of unknown significance in the KCNH1 gene.

-Patients with the above symptoms used to be diagnosed with either Temple–Baraitser Syndrome (TBS, OMIM #611816), or Zimmermann–Laband Syndrome (ZLS, OMIM #135500), which are now recognized as belonging to the greater spectrum of KCNH1-related disorders.
-Temple–Baraitser Syndrome is characterized by intellectual disability, seizures, dysmorphic facial features, and absent or hypoplastic nails of the thumbs and great toes.
+Patients with the above symptoms used to be diagnosed with either Temple–Baraitser Syndrome (TBS, OMIM #611816), or Zimmermann–Laband Syndrome (ZLS, OMIM #135500).
+TBS is characterized by intellectual disability, seizures, dysmorphic facial features, and absent or hypoplastic nails of the thumbs and great toes.
+The finger and toenails are characteristically small, with complete or almost complete absence of the nails of the thumb (pollex) and great toe (hallux).
+The diagnosis can be confirmed by demonstrating a gain-of-function mutation in the KCNH1 gene.
+Temple–Baraitser has clinical and genetic overlap with type 1 Zimmermann–Laband syndrome.

 Zimmermann–Laband Syndrome is characterized by intellectual disability, developmental and epileptic encephalopathy (DEE), and gingival fibromatosis.
 Some individuals are diagnosed with severe developmental delay, intellectual disability, and seizures without a diagnosis of either TBS or ZLS.
 Current views indicate that TBS and ZLS are within the umbrella of KCNH1-related disorders which encompass a spectrum of severity for mild to severe developmental delay, profound intellectual disability, neonatal hypotonia, myopathic facial appearance, and infantile-onset seizures.